“As ceremonial people, we are an open window because there is no hiding who we are.”

 Carolyn, Eastern Band Cherokee/Norwegian, is a Fetal Alcohol Spectrum Disorders Educator and Consultant committed to a life of service assisting individuals, families and communities to create spiritually based wellness for themselves and future generations.

-Debbie is an enrolled Tlingit Tribal member through Juneau Alaska, and is also Filipino on her paternal side.
+“Uncle Debbie” (There’s a story to my name) is an enrolled Tlingit Tribal member through Juneau Alaska, and is also Filipino on her paternal side.
 On her maternal side she is Snohomish, Cowlitz, French Canadian, Irish and German.
-Her Tlingit name is GunSeek.
-Debbie is currently a Mental Health Counselor for homeless Native Youth, and a Spiritual advisor and teacher to the many young homeless youth in Seattle.
+Her Tlingit name is GunSeek-which means Last of the Royal Princesses.
+She is currently a Social Worker doing Family Preservation Services within the Puyallup Tribe in Tacoma Washington.
+She is a Spiritual advisor and teacher to the many.
 She has been a social justice political activist and Native community activist for many years.
 She works with women veterans to help heal PTSD, and is an organizer of Turtle Women Rising (TWR), an organization that she co-founded with Veteran Eli Painted Crow in 2007.
-Debbie is drum keeper for Kiya’s Heartbeat (Grandmother’s Heartbeat), the drum they drove from Seattle to Washington DC twice.
-She is a total Seattle Seahawk Hawkaholic, and devoted Sister.
-Every Woman/Sister is her Mirror, and she theirs.
+Debbie is the drum keeper for Kiya’s Heartbeat (Grandmother’s Heartbeat), the drum driven from Seattle to Washington DC twice.
+She is a total Seattle Seahawk Hawkaholic, and devoted Grandmother, Mother, Sister, Aunt, and walks her life knowing that Every Woman/Sister is her Mirror, and she theirs.

 June is a spiritual healer, teacher, mentor, writer, activist and gardener with strong roots in Celtic traditions, shamanic practices, and Western medicine.
 Her work draws from dreams, intuitive wisdom, shamanic journeys, time in Nature, and family and ancestral healing methods.
 She loves trees and forests and feels they are a wonderful model for us of connected, collaborative, diverse, interdependent communities.
 She and her wife of many years live in Seattle and have two grown sons.